Budget & Finance

 12.How is City Government Funded?

-The City of Xenia's governmental functions are funded primarily by its 2.25% income tax.
-Income tax collections totaled nearly $13 million in 2018 while property tax collections were approximately $1.4 million.
+The City of Xenia’s governmental functions are funded primarily by its 2.25% income tax.
+Income tax collections totaled nearly $12.8 million in 2020 while property tax collections were approximately $1.7 million.
 The majority of property taxes paid here in Xenia are allocated to the school district (see the graph below).
 The City also receives some State shared revenue although these State contributions have been reduced significantly in recent years.
-Court fines and charges for service also provide funding, but more than 60% of key operating fund revenue is provided by income tax.
-Income tax collections have been a little stagnant of late with the exception of 2016 where significant growth occurred.
+Court fines and charges for service also provide funding, but the majority of key operating fund revenue is provided by income tax.
+Income tax collections Income taxes were impacted significantly in 2020 by the pandemic and timing issues as the City switched to the Regional Income Tax Agency for collections.
+The City did recieve significant grant revenues in 2020 from the CARES Act to offset public safety costs.
 A recent history of income tax collection is presented below:

 Spending Trends and Information

 The City of Xenia works hard to control expenditures while maintaining a quality level of service.
-Over the last five years expenditures have grown at rate of 2.2% annually.
-The Consumer Price Index has increased by an average of 1.8% per year over that same period.
-Some core City expenses such as health care costs are not included in the CPI and grow at a much faster rate historically.
-City expenditures have generally been right in line with inflationary factors.
-The majority of expenses in the City's Key Operating Fund are for employee wages and benefits.
+During the pandemic many of the expenses rose in 2020 more so than they would in a typical year.
+The City received grant revenues to help to offset many of the additional expenses.
+Some core City expenses such as health care costs continue to rise at very high rates.
+The majority of expenses in the City’s Key Operating Fund are for employee wages and benefits.
 City services like fire and police protection, dispatching, and the maintenance of roads, parks, vehicles, and facilities are people centric; therefore, the majority of operating costs are personnel related.
+The City's benefits packages are less than many of the surrounding local governments making recruitment and retainment of employees a growing issue.
+The City experienced significant turnover in 2020 as a result of these challenges.
 Other significant operating costs include fuel, electricity, natural gas, postage, equipment maintenance, and software maintenance costs.
-One of the charts below shows the portion of expenses related to various types of expenditures while the other chart represents spending trends since 2013.
+One of the charts below shows the portion of expenses related to various types of expenditures while the other chart represents spending trends since 2016.

 What is the City doing to repair streets?